eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ## Step 4: Unbind the ADXL345\* Driver

+By default Linux/* is bound (i.e., "owns") this accelerometer device.
+Here, we'll need to "unbind" the device from Linux in order to use it for our program.
+Wrestle that control away from Linux.

 By default the adxl34x driver will bind with device 0-0053, you can see that in the directory listing below:

 ```